 There were no sites regulated under CERCLA.
 Proper public comment periods have been observed for former site restoration activities.
-The Community Advisory Group (CAG), formed in May 1994, was and is the primary vehicle for public input to these activities.
-The CAG has been inactive over the past several years.
-The most recent interaction with CAG members includes a letter regarding the Energy Employees Occupational Illness Compensation Program Act (EEOICPA) and a letter regarding the Laboratory's support of the Special Exposure Cohort
+The Community Advisory Group (CAG), formed in May 1994, remains the primary vehicle for public input to these activities.
+The CAG has been inactive over the past several years, the last interaction with CAG members occurring prior to 2006.